 From April – July 2020 The Mosaic Rooms worked with two local secondary schools to plan and deliver a four-week art project online.
 Students from The Cardinal Vaughan Memorial School and Kensington Aldridge Academy worked with artists Aya Haidar, Marwan Kaabour and Rosie Thwaites on the project Together Apart: Lockdown Diaries.
 The artists invited the students to respond to conditions of lockdown, using them as creative constraints.

-Each week the students are set a challenge.
-On week one the students are asked to take social distance, the government recommended rule of keeping two metres distance from people outside your household, as a departure point for their art work.
+Each week the students were set a challenge.
+On week one the students were asked to take social distance, the government recommended rule of keeping two metres distance from people outside your household, as a departure point for their art work.
 Following challenges used the parameters of daily exercise, pandemic hygiene and remote relationships as provocations for play and creativity.

 For more information about the project contact email@example.com

 Here is video of the first challenge for the project.
 The artists explain the first challenge and invite the students to respond.

-Each video is accompanied a PDF which explains the challenge.
+Each video is accompanied by a PDF which explains the challenge.
 Here is the PDF from challenge one – social distance.

 Graphic design for the project is by Marwan Kaabour.